mrsargent/EA_FinalProject/README.md

 #### Step 2 - Validator Value Lock

 A user (in this case we'll them User 1) will purchase something in Ada from Company A and submit this value to the validator address.
 Comany_A will submit the corresponding number of Loyalty Tokens for the amount of Ada received.
-In this case the user submitted a little over 100 Ada and recieved some change the Company A submitted 10 tokens.
+In this case the user submitted a little over 100 Ada and recieved some change and Company A submitted 10 tokens.

 ![image showing diagram](/img//step2/diagram.jpg)

-In addition to the value I had to submit the datum.
-The datum I am using contained 5 fields: both Company A and User1 verification key has, the asset name and policy id of the LT, and the deadline in which this value must be unlocked by.
+In addition to the value the datum had to be submitted.
+The datum that is used contained 5 fields: both Company A and User1 verification key hash, the asset name and policy id of the LT, and the deadline in which this value must be unlocked by.
 Below is the code of the datum.
-Below the code in the commented section is the actual values of the .json file I submitted that has spaces for readability.
+Below the code in the commented section is the actual values of the .json file that was submitted that has spaces for readability.
 The actual file is 1 line.

 ![image showing diagram](/img//step2/datum.jpg)